 Water quality-based limits for numeric criteria are included in the proposed permit for outfalls discharging directly to the receiving water.
 A permit generally does not automatically set limits and require monitoring for all criteria.
-Instead, there is typically a review of wastewater data to determine the parameters of concern and, either through direct sampling or comparison to data of similar facilities, limits and monitoring are established for discharge of pollutants that have a reasonable potential to violate Water Quality Standards.
+Instead, there is typically a review of wastewater data to determine the parameters of concern and, either through direct sampling or comparison to data of similar facilities, limits and monitoring are established for discharge of pollutants that have a reasonable potential to violate water quality standards.
 Determining reasonable potential includes a statistical determination of the maximum concentration of the pollutant likely to occur in the discharge, factoring in available dilution if a mixing zone is granted, and accounting for receiving water background levels for the pollutant.
 Some criteria are dependent on additional site-specific conditions, for example, hardness of the discharge/receiving water is necessary to calculate the criteria for many metals.
 These site specific considerations are not easily applicable in case of stormwater runoff; therefore, this permit is using hardness of 100 mg/L, but puts more emphasis on implementation of BMPs to limit contamination of stormwater.
 Source control BMPs and treatment BMPs as necessary are expected to prevent water quality violations.
 This permit does apply limits as appropriate for outfalls discharging directly to the receiving water.

-Although the proposed permit does not include specific water quality-based numeric limits for all discharges, it does include a narrative requirement to comply with Water Quality Standards.
-If site-specific analysis reveals that stormwater discharges are violating Water Quality Standards, enforcement action may be taken.
+Although the proposed permit does not include specific water quality-based numeric limits for all discharges, it does include a narrative requirement to comply with water quality standards.
+If site-specific analysis reveals that stormwater discharges are violating water quality standards, the Department may employ regulatory enforcement, or other tools to ensure compliance.